Terms & Conditions

 Access and guest sign-in privileges for Convenience Points Plan participants who live in on-campus residences are determined by established University residence access policies.
 Students living off campus who have a Convenience Points Plan only are not allowed access to on-campus residences at any time unless they are signed in as a guest.
 Convenience Points Plan participants living off campus do not have guest sign-in privileges at any residence on campus.

 The University will provide the student with an appropriately encoded Terrier Card which the student must present at the Convenience Points entitlement location for service.
 The Terrier Card must be carried at all times and may not be used by anyone other than the student named on the card; it remains the property of Boston University and must be surrendered to the University upon demand.
 Alteration or use of the card for any unauthorized purpose will result in confiscation, financial penalty, and/or disciplinary action.
-If the Terrier Card is lost, damaged, or stolen, the student should report this in person, by telephone, or in writing to Boston University, Terrier Card Office, 775 Commonwealth Avenue, lower level, Boston, MA 02215, 617-353-9966, Monday-Friday, 9 a.m.-5 p.m.; or via the Terrier Card Center on the Student Link.
+If the Terrier Card is lost, damaged, or stolen, the student should report this in person, through the Terrier Card Center via the Student Link, www.bu.edu/studentlink, or by telephone, or in writing to Boston University, Terrier Card Office, 775 Commonwealth Avenue, lower level, Boston, MA 02215, 617-353-9966, Monday–Friday, 9 a.m.–5 p.m.; or in person to The Union Court Dining Services Office, 775 Commonwealth Avenue, Saturdays, Sundays, and holidays, noon–5 p.m.
+(During the summer the student should report to the summer residence dining room office.)
 If the student reports loss or theft of the card within 2 business days, the student will be liable for $50, or for the amount of the unauthorized use before the student notifies the Terrier Card Office (or the appropriate Dining Services Office on Saturdays, Sundays, or holidays), whichever is less.
 If the student fails to notify the Terrier Card Office (or the appropriate Dining Services Office on Saturdays, Sundays, or holidays) within 2 business days of the loss or theft of the card, his/her maximum liability increases to $500 or the amount of the unauthorized use, whichever is less.
 A lost, damaged, or stolen Terrier Card can be replaced at the Terrier Card Office for a fee of $40.
 Multiple replacements may result in additional fees up to $50 in each instance.

 In Case of Errors or Questions about Convenience Points